ngran4/Paddle-NW-App/README.md

 [Project Planning - Trello](https://trello.com/b/WcjIxYUH/project-3)

 ## IceBox
-- Profile view to see all of the photos you have posted
+- Link to Google/Apple maps for directions
 - Save option to mark places you would like to go
 - Location rating/reviews section
 - Option to add new locations